Which golf cart is right for me?

 Both carts will require regular maintenance on tires, suspension, steering and brakes.
 Be sure you have a place to store your golf cart too.
 If you don’t, you’ll have additional maintenance costs to consider.

 If you’re buying new, the initial purchase price is similar for gas and electric golf carts.
 Once you’re looking to resell though (or if you’re buying used), gas golf carts are worth considerably more than electric carts because of the high cost of replacement batteries in electric carts.

-Whichever golf cart is more your speed, talk with your local State Farm® agent to make sure you feel you’ve selected the right coverage for off-road or recreational vehicle insurance, like the coverages offered by State Farm.
+After you’ve made your selection, review these golf cart safety tips and talk with your local State Farm® agent to ensure you have the right coverage for off-road or recreational vehicle insurance, like the coverages offered by State Farm.